 Subscribe

-It is difficult to own a reactive dog and many people are familiar with the downward spiral of the reactivity increasing and increasing til you get to the frequent occurrence of a dog lunging uncontrollably on a walk whilst you the owner struggles to maintain hold let alone control.
+Many people are familiar with the downward spiral of reactivity increasing and increasing til you get to the frequent occurrence of a dog lunging uncontrollably on a walk whilst you the owner struggles to maintain hold let alone control.

 This escalation occurs as the undesirable behaviour - lunging, growling, barking etc all reinforces the dog - the scary thing, another human, a dog, a bike goes away or the dog is moved away.
 However the stimulus is removed, to the dog that unwanted thing is now gone.
-In the brain when something triggers an action, there is a short term release of chemicals to support the learning process and a short term improvement in the motor skill - the lunging, barking etc. The more this occurs causes a physical alteration in the actual brain structure and as the dog continues to be “successful” at scaring away the bogey man it strengthens this change (it is reinforced) which is what is known as a neural pathway.
-This neural pathway of the undesirable behaviour is strengthened (reinforced) the more it occurs out on walks and so through this continued “practise” of reactivity, lunging etc becomes the dogs default.
+In the brain when something triggers an action, there is a short term release of chemicals to support the learning process and a short term improvement in the motor skill - the lunging, barking etc. The more this occurs it causes a physical alteration in the actual brain structure and as the dog continues to be “successful” at scaring away the bogey man it strengthens this change (it is reinforced) which is what is known as a neural pathway.

 Just like getting the dog bowls out for dinner your dog will suddenly appear - you probably haven’t taught that but for your dog it is a recognised stimulus that the dog reacts to with his case a positive behaviour of appearing in the kitchen.